Differences between the Arahi 2 and the Arahi

 Being a HOKA ONE ONE model, the midsole's thickness did not severely diminish at the forefoot like most shoes, which means there was no significant loss of responsiveness at toe-off as experienced in other stability models like the New Balance 1540v2 and Saucony Hurricane ISO 3.
 While the Arahi have some internal stability structures, what puts them above the competition is that they maintain a light shoe with a uniquely stable design while the other contenders spend their resources on clunky, embedded structures.

-The HOKA ONE ONE J-Frame guidance structure greatly improves the stability of their shoes.
+HOKA ONE ONE shoes use a J-Frame guidance structure to greatly improve the stability of their shoes.

 Generally, the Arahi's maximalist stack cushioned the heck out of every stride with 24mm of EVA foam at the toe and 29mm at the heel.
 It certainly takes a lot of getting used to and it really is not for every runner, but for those that need the cushion and don't mind the added give, the high score is completely warranted.
 What's more, with only 5mm of offset between the toe and heel, there was no feeling of wearing high heels as one might expect from traditional running shoes.